 Internships, Research, and Independent Study

 Internships, research, and independent study are not possible on this program.

 UC Center Paris

-The Paris Summer Language and Culture, Intensive Track in Paris is specially designed for UC students and taught by faculty from local universities in Paris.
+The Paris Language and Culture program is specially designed for UC students and taught by faculty from local universities in Paris.
 The program is administered jointly by UCEAP and ACCENT (International Consortium for Academic Programs Abroad).
-Staff at the UC Center will help advise you on academic matters and provide information on cultural and social activities.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.

 Keep in mind that on UCEAP you take your financial aid with you.
 The amount of your financial aid package will take into account the total estimated costs of this experience.
 One advantage of selecting UCEAP for study abroad is that we facilitate the process by working with your UC Financial Aid Office (FAO), informing them of your UCEAP participation and providing them with your UCEAP budget.
 Just like your UC Campus billing office, we receive your financial aid and scholarships from your FAO, apply it to cover the UCEAP program fees, and disburse any remaining aid on a set schedule.